Toaster-Oven-Lovin/toaster-oven-lovin.github.io/index.md

 * Search bar can should be centered along with the button near it
 * Too much options at the top of the page, incorporate buttons to their respective pages instead
 * Front page looks welcoming
+* A map or link to google maps can help students figure out how to get to the stores